 Cargo Interchange Message Procedures (Cargo-IMP)

 Cargo data exchange automation between airlines and other parties works much more efficiently if messaging procedures and standards are applied.
-IATA's CIMP is the standard for exchanging critical cargo operations information.
+IATA's Cargo-IMP is the legacy standard for exchanging critical cargo operations information.

 Jointly developed by IATA, its member airlines and Airlines for America (A4A), Cargo-IMP is the official message source for specifications concerning space allocation, air waybill, flight manifest, accounting, status, discrepancy, embargo, customs, CASS billing, dangerous goods, allotments and surface transportation.
 The Cargo-IMP also includes encoding and decoding lists of all approved codes and abbreviations.